 A key finding of this study is the perception amongst young people that there is an unfair/incorrect representation of young people by the media, older generations and authority.
 They feel that, as young people, they are judged by the mistakes of other teenagers and all tarred with the same brush.
-For some young people the process of conflict itself can be seen as a source of identity, particularly when conflict is in pursuit of greater independence on the part of the young people were aware of the constructed identity of 'the criminal underclass' that, through stigmatising language and ideology, are designed to exclude.
+For some young people the process of conflict itself can be seen as a source of identity, particularly when conflict is in pursuit of greater independence on the part of the young person, or fighting against a label or some other stigma.
+Whilst not expressed in such terms, young people were aware of the constructed identity of 'the criminal underclass' that, through stigmatising language and ideology, are designed to exclude.
 They feel silenced, unentitled to speak and are aware that they are labelled as troublemakers if they try.